thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 produce a set of post-deformation numerical phantoms and the accompanying RF data.
 A 40mm×40mm×10mm volume of scatterers was simulated.

-The deformation field for a uniform elastic modulus phantom undergoing unconstrained compression along the axial direction is simply a linear increase in displacement starting from zero at the transducer surface.
+The axial displacement field for a uniform elastic modulus phantom undergoing unconstrained compression along the axial direction is simply a linear increase in displacement starting from zero at the transducer surface.
 The slope of the displacement is the amount of strain applied.
 In the lateral direction the